learn-co-curriculum/fewpjs-reviewing-server-communication/README.md

 (X) True ( ) False

-?: Which of the following technologies ARE NOT involved in using AJAX?
+?: Which of the following technologies is NOT involved in using AJAX?

 ( ) JSON
 ( ) the JavaScript event loop